The International Trade Blog International Sales & Marketing

 Sponsored by state and local trade offices as well as commercial service offices, trade missions are a great way to get introduced to and network with contacts.
 Check into them.

-Chambers of commerce may be a way to help you when exporting to Japan.
-You can learn more about various chambers in our article, The Chamber of Commerce Role in Exporting.
+Chambers of commerce may be a resource when exporting to Japan.
+You can learn more about various chambers and how they can help smooth the way for your export activities in our article, The Chamber of Commerce Role in Exporting.

 Tips for Entering the Japanese Market